 Customers are constantly looking for the best deals, visiting websites and generating quotes only to drop off at the critical moment before purchase.
-They may then go onto a competitor’s website and follow the same process – so how can organisations reach out to customers, engage them and make sure that they invest in their product and not that of a competitor?
+They may then go onto a competitor’s website and follow the same process – so how can organizations reach out to customers, engage them and make sure that they invest in their product and not that of a competitor?

 Basket or quotation abandonment emails are a proven method within the digital marketing toolkit to encourage customers to buy.
-Yet the majority of organisations and sectors are still failing to get the basics right when it comes to using these emails to re-target customers, allowing potential customers to slip through the net.
+Yet the majority of organizations and sectors are still failing to get the basics right when it comes to using these emails to re-target customers, allowing potential customers to slip through the net.

 Recent research from Celebrus Technologies into pet insurance quotes from a selection of some of the UK’s top insurance providers, including pure play pet insurers and those also offering multiple products outside of insurance, has shown that 54.3% of insurers do send a follow-up email of some sort within day of a quote being generated and 20% of those emails include an incentive to buy immediately, performing better than some other industry sectors.
 For example, research carried out by Celebrus Technologies in 2013 into the Top 100 European e-commerce websites revealed that only 2.5% sent a basket abandonment email.

 While having a direct link to the initial quote within the email may seem like an obvious tactic to re-engage the customer who has progressed part way through the insurance quotation process, only 25.7% of abandoned quotation emails actually contained this information.
 More encouragingly however, 8.6% of insurers sent further emails after the initial 24 hours had passed to continue to try and engage the customer.